 Visiting times for antenatal, postnatal, transitional care impatient wards and induction suite are:

+One visitor is invited to attend for up to two hours twice a day during the times shown above.
 When you arrive at the department, you'll receive clear instructions about whether you need to wear a visor as well as a mask – if you need to wear a visor we will provide this for you.

 One birth supporter is invited to attend all pregnancy ultrasound scans as well as outpatient appointments (at our hospitals only - this does not apply to GPs as this will be at the discretion of individual GP practices), antenatal clinics and antenatal day unit.

 Please note: Children are not be able to attend ultrasound scan appointments.
 This is so that we can ensure that high levels of infection control are maintained in order to protect the safety of all patients, staff and visitors.
 If you do not have any childcare please do not bring children with you as we will be unable to accommodate your scan.

 Our maternity triage provides unplanned and emergency maternity care for women who have concerns about their pregnancy or think they are in labour.
 We encourage women to contact triage for advice 24-7.
 Many women in early labour choose to remain at home until their labour becomes more established.
 When women come to triage we aim to assess them within 30 mins of arrival and make a plan of care.
 Women in established labour will be transferred to labour ward or the birth centre.